Katlegoee/IMAD5112-PRACTICUM/README.md

 The purpose of this comprehensive report is to provide an in-depth overview of my Nice Weather app.
 The report will delve into the app's purpose, design considerations, and the utilization of GitHub and GitHub Actions in the development process.

 # 2. Purpose of the App:
-The nice weather app,its purpose is to provide the average temperature for a the week nad aslo allows the user to view detailed infromation for the day.
+The nice weather app,its purpose is to provide the average temperature for a the week nad aslo allows the user to view detailed information for the day.

 # 3. Design Considerations:
 ![Android Studio](https://img.shields.io/badge/android%20studio-346ac1?style=for-the-badge&logo=android%20studio&logoColor=white)![Azure](https://img.shields.io/badge/azure-%230072C6.svg?style=for-the-badge&logo=microsoftazure&logoColor=white)![Kotlin](https://img.shields.io/badge/kotlin-%237F52FF.svg?style=for-the-badge&logo=kotlin&logoColor=white)![Android](https://img.shields.io/badge/Android-3DDC84?style=for-the-badge&logo=android&logoColor=white)